dalitun/applications/bundle-xenial-lamp/README_EN.md

 ![logo](img/lamplogo.gif)

-The deployement base is an Ubuntu trusty instance.
+The deployement base is an Ubuntu xenial instance.
 The Apache and MySQL servers are deployed on a single instance.

 ### The versions